DeanLuus22021994/Goldilocks/.github/instructions/docker.instructions.md

 ## Docker Compose Guidelines

-- Use version 3.8+ of docker-compose.yml format
+- Do not use version of docker-compose.yml format as it is obsolete
 - Define services with descriptive names
 - Use environment variables for configuration
 - Implement proper volume mounts for persistence